 Extended family often played a large role in colonial family life.
 In poorer families, it was not uncommon for grandparents, aunts or uncles to live in the household.
-Wealthier families often found themselves taking in children from less fortunate family members to help with their breeding and education.
+Wealthier families often found themselves taking in children from less fortunate family members to help with their upbringing and education.
 Children were also frequently named after their grandparents out of respect.

 Grandparents specifically became advocates, advisers, motivators, and mentors for their grandchildren.
 They also were the transmitters of ethnic, religious, and family traditions within the household.
 Grandparents had unrelenting respect and boundless authority within the household.
-Their years of worldly experience and the fact they made it to be their age, considering the harshness of the time, often garnered respect from townspeople as well.
+Their years of worldly experience and the fact that they made it to old age, considering the harshness of the time, often garnered respect from townspeople as well.
 Grandparents especially had authority over family members if they remained dependent on the grandparent's land or income.

 Foundation of the American Family